Korean calendar: Months

 In modern Korean language, the months of both the traditional lunisolar and Western calendars are named by prefixing Sino-Korean numerals to RR, the Sino-Korean word for "month".

 Traditionally, when speaking of individuals' birth months, the months of the lunisolar calendar were named by prefixing the native Korean name of the animal associated with each Earthly Branch in the Chinese zodiac to RR, the native Korean word for "month".

 Additionally, the first, eleventh, and twelfth months have other Korean names which are similar to traditional Chinese month names.
-However, the other traditional Chinese month names, such as Xìngyuè ("apricot month") for the second month, are not used in Korean.
+However, the other traditional Chinese month names are not used in Korean.